ghtorrent/ghtorrent.org/relational.md

 * Each commit is identified globally through its `sha` field.
-If the author or the committer has not configured his [Github email address](https://help.github.com/articles/setting-your-email-in-git), no resolution to a `user` enty is possible.
+If the author or the committer has not configured his [Github email address](https://help.github.com/articles/setting-your-email-in-git), no resolution to a `user` entry is possible.
 In that case, GHTorrent generates artificial users using the provided email in the Git commit author or committer fields.
 If the user then configures his Github account, GHTorrent will update the artificial user accordingly.